Following in the Footsteps of Shakyamuni Buddha and Nichiren Daishonin

 This is not just a call for the leaders of the country but a call for his disciples and believers.
 That is why so many copies of this treatise was circulated.
-Thanks to Shakyamuni Buddha and the Lotus Sutra, the disciples and believers of Nichiren will overcome the oppression of the Muslims, Hindus, Jews, Christians and the provisional Buddhists in the west and in India and Southeast Asia.
+Thanks to Shakyamuni Buddha and the Lotus Sutra, we of the will overcome the oppression of the Muslims, Hindus, Jews, Christians and the provisional Buddhists in the West, in India and in Southeast Asia.

 Now let me say a little bit about defilement and mixing:

 “The third is being defiled, which means that the contents can be contaminated.
 Though the water itself may be pure, if filth is dumped into it, then the water in the vessel ceases to be of any use.’